amiralihossaini2008-lab/titanic-survival-analysis/README.md

 ## Objectives

 * Clean and prepare the dataset using Python.
-* Analyse passenger data using SQL.
+* Analyze passenger data using SQL.
 * Create visualizations and summaries using Excel.
 * Identify patterns related to survival rates.